tillns/CIL_project/README.md

 For the autoencoder, run

-`python ae.py --image_dir DIR/WITH/STAR/PATCHES`,
+    python ae.py --image_dir DIR/WITH/STAR/PATCHES

 where `DIR/WITH/STAR/PATCHES` is the directory containing the star patches of size 28x28 directly.
 A trained model of the encoder is saved in a separate directory inside the `checkpoints` folder.
 Provide the path to this encoder model to the k-means script as argument.
 Run

-`python kmeans.py --econder_path PATH/TO/encoder_config.json`.
+    python kmeans.py --econder_path PATH/TO/encoder_config.json

 The clustered images are saved to a separate directory inside `images/clustered_stars` if not specified otherwise via the `--target_dir` argument.

 ### Image Scorer

 Use the file `cDCGAN/img_scorer.py` to score an arbitrary image of size 1000x1000 or a folder containing images of size 1000x1000.
 Provide the path to either the image or the folder via the argument `--path`.
 You will get as output a score approximated by both the CNN and RF and additionally their mean.
+Run

+    python img_scorer.py --path=/path/to/images

 ## Similarity scorer task